UtrechtUniversity/nudging/README.md

 4. Amount donated

-### Machine Learning Model
+### Probabilistic Model
 Once, we have combined the data from different studies, we can determine which nudge type is most effective for a certain group of people, for a given nudge domain.
 We use age and gender to divide people into subgroups, although we could easily include more observed characteristics if these are available.
 We use a probabilistic classifier to determine the most effective nudge, which has the advantage that we can also rank nudges on effectiveness instead of selecting only the most effective one.
 Nudge effectiveness is defined as the probability of nudge success.

 We implemented both a logistic regression and a naive Bayes classifier using [scikit-learn](https://scikit-learn.org).
 Logistic regression is a discriminitive model, meaning it learns the posterior probability directly from the tranining data.
 Naive Bayes is a generative model, meaning it learns the joint probability distribution and uses Bayes' Theorem to predicts the posterior probability.
 Typically, naive Bayes converges quicker but has a higher error than logistic regression, see [Ng and Jordan 2001](https://dl.acm.org/doi/10.5555/2980539.2980648).
 Thus, while on small datasets naive Bayes may be preferable, logistic regression is likely to achieve better results as the training set size grows.

 ### Simulations
 We generated 1000 datasets with varying control parameters such as noise, number of subjects, etc. as described [here](nudging/simulation/README.md).
 Each dataset consists of half treatment group (nudged) and half control group (non-nudged).
 For each dataset we determine the nudge effectiveness as described above.
-We then compute the correlation between nudge effectiveness and the conditional average treatment effect (cate).
-If the correlation is good, we may assume that the nudge effectivenes is a good proxy for the cate.
-Note that our goal is not to predict the cate but find a proxy of the cate that we use on combined studies/datasets with different outcome variables.
+We then compute the correlation between nudge effectiveness and the CATE.
+If the correlation is good, we may assume that the nudge effectivenes is a good proxy for the CATE.
+Note that our goal is not to predict the CATE but to find a proxy of the VATE that we use on combined studies/datasets with different outcome variables.

-For the simulated datasets, we know the cate that was used as model input, we call this cate_model.
-We can also derive the "observed" cate (cate_obs) per subgroup by mean(treatment) - mean(control).
+For the simulated datasets, we know the CATE that was used as model input, we call this cate_model.
+We can also derive the "observed" VATE (cate_obs) per subgroup by mean(treatment) - mean(control).
 While cate_model is known both for individuals and subgroups, cate_obs can only be derived for subgroups.
-We show the correlation for all three types of cate.
+We show the correlation for all three types of CATEs.

-Except for the method as described above (based on propensity score matching per dataset and combining datasets to determine nudge effectiveness), we also apply a regressor model that predicts the outcome and cate directly, as described [here](nudging/model/README.md).
-We expect the regressor model to be more accurate in predicting the outcome/cate within one dataset, but it can only be applied to combined studies if the outcome variables are standardized.
+Except for the method as described above (based on propensity score matching per dataset and determining nudge effectiveness), we also apply a regressor model that predicts the outcome and CATE directly, as described [here](nudging/model/README.md).
+We expect the regressor model to be more accurate in predicting the outcome/CATE within one dataset, in particular when there are many covariates.
+However, it has the limitation that it can only be applied to combined studies if the outcome variables are standardized.
+How to standardize the data for this use may be a topic for future investigation.
+In the meantime, we can use the regressor model to compare the probabilistic model against.

-For the plots, regressor model=0 (blue) and probablistic model=1 (orange).
+For the below plots, regressor model=0 (blue) and probablistic model=1 (orange).

 #### Correlation with cate_obs for subgroups:
 ![subgroups_cate_obs](plots_subgroups_cate_obs/noise_frac.png)